Max Kepler Player Props: Twins vs. Guardians

 Max Kepler At The Plate

-- Kepler is hitting .200 with five doubles, six home runs and 10 walks.
+- Kepler is batting .198 with five doubles, six home runs and 10 walks.

-- Kepler has reached base via a hit in 17 games this year (of 32 played), and had multiple hits in six of those games.
+- Kepler has reached base via a hit in 17 games this season (of 33 played), and had multiple hits in six of those games.

+- He has homered in six games this year (18.2%), leaving the park in 4.4% of his chances at the plate.

+- In 36.4% of his games this year, Kepler has had at least one RBI.
+He's picked up more than one in 9.1%.

-- He has scored in 13 games this year (40.6%), including multiple runs in four games.
+- He has scored in 13 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.